-- Eligible for various benefits and incentives such as the Pioneer Tax Status and Green Technology Financing Scheme ("GTFS") due to the nature of BWI's operations and the industry in which it operates in. - A Pioneer Tax Status will provide an income tax exemption for a period of at least 5 years, whereas GTFS will allow BWI to enjoy a 2% interest rate rebate. - Approached the Malaysian Investment Development Authority and the relevant authorities for the application of the incentives mentioned. - Able to operate with lower financing costs and a lighter tax burden for at least 5 years.
+- Eligible for various benefits and incentives such as the Pioneer Tax Status and Green Technology Financing Scheme ("GTFS") due to the nature of BWI's operations and the industry in which it operates in. - A Pioneer Tax Status will provide an income tax exemption for a period of at least 70% for a minimum period of 5 years, whereas GTFS will allow BWI to enjoy a 2% interest rate rebate. - Approached the Malaysian Investment Development Authority and the relevant authorities for the application of the incentives mentioned. - Able to operate with lower financing costs and a lighter tax burden for at least 5 years.